 The Turing Scheme has now opened for applications.

-To help you prepare for a new application process, we’ve compiled some useful tips to ensure you start your funding application on the right path.
+To help you prepare for the application process, we’ve compiled some useful tips to ensure you start your funding application on the right path.

 1. Check your eligibility